JohnRCabz/rockpaperscissors/README.md

 ### Containerization
 - **Docker**: Used to ensure consistency across different environments.
 Docker allows the application to run in isolated containers, making it easier to manage dependencies and deploy the application.
 - **Docker Compose**: Facilitates the orchestration of multiple containers, allowing the frontend and backend to run simultaneously with a single command.

+## Testing the Backend

+To run the backend unit tests, follow these steps:

+1. Ensure that you have the application running as described in the "Running the Application" section.

+2. Open a terminal and navigate to the backend directory:
+    ```sh
+    cd backend
+    ```

+3. Run the unit tests using the following command:
+    ```sh
+    php artisan test --testsuite=Unit
+    ```

+This command will execute all the unit tests in the `tests/Unit` directory and display the results in the terminal.